jerrymarino/iCompleteMe/README.md

 ### Diagnostic Display

-iCM will display diagnostic notifications for C-family and C# languages if you compiled iCM with Clang and Omnisharp support, respectively.
+iCM will display diagnostic notifications for if you.
 Diagnostics will also be displayed for TypeScript.
 Since iCM continuously recompiles your file as you type, you'll get notified of errors and warnings in your file as fast as possible.